Little Sur River: European settlement

+Notleys Landing

+At the coast, the tanbark was loaded by cable onto waiting vessels anchored offshore at a dog-hole port named Notley's Landing.
 Notley's Landing was used to ship the tan bark north, and a small hamlet existed at that spot from 1898 to 1907.
 In 1889, as much as 50,000 cords of tanbark were hauled out from the Little Sur River and Big Sur River watersheds.
 Redwood harvesting was limited by the rugged terrain and difficulty in transporting the lumber to market.
 Near the start of the 20th century, the tan oak trees were becoming seriously depleted, which slowly led to the demise of the industries they had created.

 A one-armed man named Vogler built a cabin east of Devil's Peak in the 1880s, later purchased by the Comings family, for whom the location and creek are named today.
 (They continued to use the cabin until the early 1950s.)
 Other early homesteaders in the Palo Colorado Canyon region included Thomas W. Allen, 1891, Isaac N. Swetnam, 1894, Harry E. Morton, 1896, Samuel L. Trotter, 1901, Abijah C. Robbins, 1901, and Antare P. Lachance, 1904.
 Swetnam bought the Notley home at the mouth of Palo Colorado Canyon and also constructed a small cabin on the Little Sur River at the site of the future Pico Blanco camp.

 Alfred K. Clark built a home on the south fork of the Little Sur River around the turn of the century.
 He filed a land patent for 158.06 acre on June 30, 1906.
 Clark searched for silver unsuccessfully on his property for many years.
 Before he died, he told his neighbor and friend Al Geer that he had found a cavern decorated with "elephants with long shaggy hair and curly teeth" and "cats with long sharp teeth."